Karlyoo/intern/JCAS/isac_xapp.md

 # ISAC Xapp

-✅ action item: from 玠君學姐
+✅ action item: from chei-chun
 -
 - trace the code in both oai and Flexric
 - the newest version of FlexRIC.——> it needs the private repository,requires Eurecom Gitlab account.